 Want to Learn How to Pass a Hair Drug Test?
 Stay Sober.

-Hair follicle tests are highly sensitive, adding value to zero-tolerance policies.
+Hair follicle drug tests are highly sensitive, adding value to zero-tolerance policies.

 Shampooing will not remove the drug(s) from a user’s system.

 Drug metabolites are embedded in the center of each strand called the cortex.
 Shampoo cannot reach the cortex, and therefore only eliminates surface contamination.
-During a hair follicle drug test, chemical reagents are scrubbed onto the sample to break down keratin protein and access the cortex.
-Hair follicle detox is virtually impossible using conventional hair products, and no shampoo for drug testing exists.
+During hair drug testing, chemical reagents are scrubbed onto the sample to break down keratin protein and access the cortex.
+Hair follicle detox is virtually impossible using conventional hair products, and no effective shampoo for hair drug tests exists.

 Hair bleaches and dyes cannot detox the hair follicle, either.